becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 ## 4.4.1 Automatic SSL Certificate retrieval and renewal
 When using the ingress controller together with the [cert-manager](https://cert-manager.io/) , the necessary ssl certificates can be retrieved automatically.

-** The SSL Certificate retrieval only works, when you are using a pulbic Load Balancer (The ingress controller is accessible via http (port 80) from the public internet and your productive DNS entry is already pointing to your load balancer. (see Topic 4.4) **
+**The SSL Certificate retrieval only works, when you are using a pulbic Load Balancer (The ingress controller is accessible via http (port 80) from the public internet and your productive DNS entry is already pointing to your load balancer.**

+**Make sure that the internal and external DNS resolution works for your public DNS Name.
+The cert manager will check the dns name interally as well.**

 Setup the certificate manager is simple when your ingress controller has a public IP.